contentauth/c2pa-python-example/README.md

  ✔ Container local-signer                 Removed                                                           10.1s
  ✔ Container localstack-main              Removed                                                            1.1s
  ✔ Container local-setup                  Removed                                                            0.0s
- ✔ Volume c2pa-python-example_local-data  Removed                                                            0.0s
+ ✔ Volume c2pa-Python-example_local-data  Removed                                                            0.0s
- ✔ Network c2pa-python-example_default    Removed
+ ✔ Network c2pa-Python-example_default    Removed
 ```

-## Setting up to run the example manually
+## Setting up to run the example locally

-These steps show and explain the details of running the signer example locally directly on your machine.
+These steps show and explain the details of running the signer example locally directly on your machine (not in a Docker container).
 This is a development setup and should not be deployed as-is to a production environment.

 ### Set up with AWS credentials